doeixd/combi-parse/README.md

 | **`lookahead(p)`**| `<T>(p: Parser<T>) => Parser<T>` | Succeeds if `p` would succeed, but consumes no input. |
 | **`notFollowedBy(p)`**| `(parser: Parser<any>) => Parser<null>` | Succeeds if `p` would fail, consuming no input. |

-Excellent idea.
-A section with practical, reusable patterns is one of the most valuable parts of a library's documentation.
-Here it is, written in the same educational style.

----

 <br />

 ## 💡 Common Patterns & Helpful Examples